alexwarstadt/blimp/README.md

 - "pairID": A number from 0-999 identifying the index of the pair in the paradigm.

 ## The BLiMP Icon
-The icon used to refer to BLiMP in the paper is included in this repository as _blimp\_icon.jpg_.
+The icon used to refer to BLiMP in the paper is included in this repository as ```blimp/blimp\_icon.jpg```.
 To include this icon in your paper, you can use the following macro in LaTex:

 ```\def\BLiMP{\scalerel*{\includegraphics{blimp_icon.jpg}}{X}\,}```